Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Introduction

 \section{Introduction}

-The history of interaction between variational problems and geometry has been long and of great mutual influence \cite{Goldstine1980}, starting from the geometrically motivated problem of the brachistochrone curve \cite{Bernoulli1696,PaoloFreguglia2016}, Fermat's principle in optics \cite{MaxBorn2019}, material science \cite{Ball1998} to general relativity \cite{Hilbert1924,Masiello2000}.
+\ds{This paper is about a physical model of a particle immersed in a liquid crystal, in a regime where the energy is concentrated on lines and surfaces of singularities.} The history of interaction between variational problems and geometry has been long and of great mutual influence \cite{Goldstine1980}, starting from the geometrically motivated problem of the brachistochrone curve \cite{Bernoulli1696,PaoloFreguglia2016}, Fermat's principle in optics \cite{MaxBorn2019}, material science \cite{Ball1998} to general relativity \cite{Hilbert1924,Masiello2000}.

 One particularly important problem arises when the size of geometrical objects themselves is to be minimized leading to so called \emph{minimal surfaces} \cite{Lagrange1761}.
 A classical example is the two dimensional soap film spanning between predefined (fixed) boundary curves, called Plateau's problem \cite{Douglas1931,Rado1933,Struwe2014}.
 Some solutions can be constructed explicitly \cite{Hoffman1993,Karcher1989} or studied through means of harmonic and complex analysis \cite{Courant1977,Jost1991,Nitsche2011}, but a general theory was not available until the development of geometric measure theory and its language of currents, flat chains, mass and varifolds to describe the objects and how to measure them \cite{Federer1960,Federer1996,Morgan2016,Taylor1976,Almgren2001}.